hallard/everblu-meters-pi/README.md

 ### Save power

 The meter has internal battery, which should last for 10 years when queried once a day.

+According Water manager here they need to change about 10/15 on each measure session, my previous one from 2017 was not working anymore, now they came and put a new one.

 ## Origin and license